sezo/hotel-search/README.md

 For all CRUD actions user needs to be authenticated.
 Search method is allowed for anonymus user.

+For testing purpose, hotels can be seed in Program.cs file in ApplicationStarted event; just commnet return line.

 ## Test
 Uniti test for Domain and Application layer.
 Integration test are planned :)